Weekend Trip in Pine Strawberry Arizona

 As we parked the car and started to walk up to the Old County Inn, we could hear the live music playing and it was so charming.
 There was a wait for a table and as we waited, we walked around and took it all in.
 It was as if time just slowed down and we were loving every minute of it.

 We were waiting for an outside table but walked inside to talk to some of the employees.
 It was imperative that I find out what was good before I ordered, of course.
-I ended up meeting Michael, the chef and owner, who was creating some pizza pie masterpieces in the wood burning stove.
+I ended up meeting Michael, the chef and owner, who was creating some pizza pie masterpieces in the wood-burning stove.
 Almost everything on the menu is handcrafted and made from scratch — even the bacon and sausage, which I respect greatly.

 It was finally time to order and you would think we were ordering for 4 people!
 We went a little crazy.
 As the food started coming, it exceeded our expectations.
 The cheese dip with homemade breadsticks was out of this world and the chicken tenders were crispy on the outside and tender on the inside.
 The homemade buttermilk dressing and pickles put it over the top.

 The meat pie was beyond heavenly and we savored every single bite.
 We must have stayed for hours as we talked to those around us and it was as if everyone was away from their phones for a bit and were connecting.

 The next morning we headed to the Randall House on Main Street in Pine.
 It was an old house transformed into a restaurant.

 We sat outside and ate our Hatch Chili Sausage Omelette and Strawberry Cream-filled Crepes.
 The next time we went we ordered the veggie egg scramble and it was so full of veggies.
 We love the small-town charm of this place.

 The homemade Key Lime Cream Soda put it over the top for my husband.
 The setting was absolutely beautiful.